 County developed Requests For Proposals (RFP) for design consultants and Invitation to Bids (ITB) for contractors utilize the Oregon Standard Specifications For Construction developed by ODOT.
 It is incorporated by reference into most County plans and specifications.
 ITB General Conditions modify the portions of above Specifications to address unique County policies and situations.
 An online version of the Oregon Standard Specifications For Construction is available on the ODOT web site.

-This is a copy of information provided to the ODOT Over Dimensional Permit Unit at their request.
+The County provides a copy of our critical bridges to the ODOT Over Dimensional Permit Unit at their request.
 ODOT is planning on posting this information on the ODOT web site.
 This document references the County Oversize Load Rolling Stop Policy .

 Tillamook County Fire Defense Board Residential Development Road Access